 Yellowbrick A start-up with global gumption The first code of Yellowbrick was written in Hong Kong, the USA, the UK and Estonia.

 Hong Kong The covid plague in Hong Kong As a resident of Hong Kong, I have to say the territory is having an absolutely rotten time recently.
 Unlike most of the world which has chosen to live with covid-19, mainland China still continues to run it's "dynamic zero covid" policy.
-This is quite effective in the mainland and
+This is quite effective

 Business Why I love a good crisis I've recently been doing some soul searching about some of the things I like and dislike the most about my job.
-In addition to the usual stuff — happy employees, ecstatic customers, winning deals, increasing valuations, congratulatory board meetings, funding rounds and all the usual — there's a form of tricky situation
+In addition to the usual stuff — happy employees, ecstatic customers, winning deals, increasing valuations, congratulatory board meetings, funding rounds and all the usual — there's a

 Yellowbrick Opinionated musings on data lakes, lake houses, warehouses, SQL Engines SQL engines aren't data warehouses.
 SQL tech is a fashion.
 In-memory analytics makes no sense.
 Data lakehouses aren't data warehouses.
 Neither was Hadoop.